This article focuses on nasty and manipulative games women play during dating and courtship.

 - Demeaning him: by pushing him down, she looks better by comparison.
 See a video example here

-- Ridiculing and looking down on his efforts: a manipulative woman I once dated told them who picked her up with pink roses: “oh, you brought pink roses?”, with an inflection as if to say “are you stupid?”
+- Ridiculing and looking down on his efforts: a manipulative woman I once dated told a man who picked her up with pink roses: “oh, you brought pink roses?”, with an inflection as if to say “are you stupid?”

 See here one example: